Mariam-Badeji/Financial-Statement-Reporting-and-Analysis/README.md

 <img width="1341" height="853" alt="transc" src="https://github.com/user-attachments/assets/ed495fca-8387-4f1b-9c82-0d6da2c2b21d" />

 ## Recommendation
+While FinBudg has shown gradual revenue growth and achieved profitability in 2024, the company’s financial performance reveals inconsistencies in expense management and profit stability.
+The frequent instances where expenses outweighed revenue, particularly in 2022 and 2023, suggest a need for tighter cost control measures and improved budgeting accuracy.

+To sustain profitability and build on the gains seen in 2024, FinBudg should:
+- Review and streamline high-cost areas, especially within General & Administration and Payroll-related expenses, which were major contributors to spending spikes.
+- Implement periodic budget variance analyses to identify deviations early and take corrective action.
+- Leverage seasonality trends—notably the strong performance between June and December—to plan targeted revenue campaigns and manage cash flow during slower months.
+- Continue using data-driven financial monitoring tools (such as Power BI dashboards) to track performance and inform decision-making.
+By focusing on cost optimization, strategic budgeting, and data-informed planning, FinBudg can maintain consistent profitability and strengthen its financial resilience over time.

 <img width="1676" height="938" alt="Finance DB 1" src="https://github.com/user-attachments/assets/b2f37c52-9224-40b2-8775-b2a08c8657f7" />

 <img width="1673" height="933" alt="Finance DB 2" src="https://github.com/user-attachments/assets/c5bef91f-75d3-4f27-a185-1cd96c36dc8b" />